danbev/learning-crypto/notes/sscs.md

 attacker could find out the name of a private package used and then publish a public package with the same name and have their public one included.
 This was discovered in 2021 by Alex Birsan.

+Squatting can be useful to prevent these types of attacks which is where the company itself creates a public package with the same name which might just throw an error of some sort to alert users that they have reached a non-private version and a configuration change is probably required for this package to be retrieved from the internal repository.